What is Glucosamine for Dogs?

-Glucosamine is a substance naturally produced by the body but as the body ages, it produces less amounts of this substance, not different than humans, dogs also need it to function normally and remain active, that’s why glucosamine supplements are a great idea to protect joints, fight dog arthritis and for pain relief.
+Glucosamine is a substance naturally produced by the body but as the body ages, it produces fewer amounts of this substance, no different than humans, dogs also need it to function normally and remain active, that’s why glucosamine for dogs supplements are a great idea to protect joints, fight dog arthritis and for pain relief.

 Many humans take it to treat certain types of arthritis.
 This condition brings problems to the joints that can be very painful and limit your dog’s mobility and quality of life in general.

 People are not the only ones to get arthritis, as dogs are also known to suffer from the affliction.
 Therefore, many pet owners are beginning to buy glucosamine for dogs supplements as a way to help their canine friends to fight joint pain and improve mobility so that they can share more time with them outdoors and playing.

 Canine arthritis can lead to a negative effect on overall health.
 When a dog is in pain, they will not want to keep active.

 However, activity is key to a dog’s physical and mental health.
 Since a dog cannot speak to explain the pain that is felt, it is vital for a pet owner to look for signs that a pet is suffering.

 Glucosamine has been a common treatment for arthritis in humans for decades, it is normally found in the body, especially in the cartilage.

 During digestion, almost all of the glucosamine in a dog’s diet becomes unusable.

 The pet’s body begins to synthesize its own glucosamine.
 In healthy animals, the body synthesizes enough to keep cartilage healthy.
 After aging or joint damage, the body cannot make enough to keep up with normal needs.
 This is when a supplement becomes helpful and necessary.